 Step 4: Find the perfect location

-Shop owners must consider several factors when deciding where to open their auto mechanic shop: proximity to their target market, accessibility & visibility (for walk-ins), the rent, etc. This is probably going to be the most important decision you’ll make, so weigh all the pros and cons carefully.
+Shop owners must consider several factors when deciding where to open their auto shop: proximity to their target market, accessibility & visibility (for walk-ins), the rent, etc. This is probably going to be the most important decision you’ll make, so weigh all the pros and cons carefully.
 It’s also important to decide whether you will have your own car repair shop or rent one out.

 Step 5: Obtain all necessary permits and licenses